sysprog21/jitboy/README.md

 `build/jitboy` is the built executable file, and you can use it to load Game Boy ROM files.

+Runtime options:
+* `-O` specifies the optimization levels.
+Typically, you can use `-O 3`

 ## Key Controls

 | Action            | Keyboard   |